History of the Jews in New York City: Sephardic Jews

-While the majority of Jews in New York City are non-Hispanic whites, some Jewish New Yorkers identify as Asian, Black, Latino, or multiracial.
-According to the same 2011 UJA-Federation of New York study, 12% of Jewish households in the city were non-white or biracial.
+Central Asia and the Caucasus

 Many Central Asian Jews, predominantly Bukharian Jews from Uzbekistan, have settled in the Queens neighborhoods of Rego Park, Forest Hills, Kew Gardens, and Briarwood.
 As of 2001, an estimated 50,000 Bukharian Jews resided in Queens.
 Queens is also home to a large Georgian-American community of about 5,000, around 3,000 of whom are Georgian Jews.
 Queens has the third largest population of Georgian Jews in the world after Israel and Georgia.
-Forest Hills is home to the Congregation of Georgian Jews, the only Georgian-Jewish synagogue in the United States.
+Forest Hills is home to the Congregation of Georgian Jews, the only Georgian-Jewish synagogue in the US.
 There has also been a sizeable community of Mountain Jews from Azerbaijan and the South Caucasus in Brooklyn.

-History

-1654–1881
+Multiracial Jews

+While the majority of Jews in New York City are non-Hispanic whites, some Jewish New Yorkers identify as Asian, Black, Latino, or multiracial.
+According to the same 2011 UJA-Federation of New York study, 12% of Jewish households in the city were non-white or biracial.

+Immigration history

+1654–1800

-Asser Levy Recreation Center on East 23rd Street and Asser Levy Place, Manhattan, New York City, was built as a free public bath in 1904–1906.
-The baths were intended to help relieve the unsanitary conditions in the slums.
-It is named after Asser Levy, a prominent Jewish citizen of the Dutch colony of New Amsterdam, which preceded the English city of New York.
+Asser Levy Recreation Center on East 23rd Street and Asser Levy Place, Manhattan.
+Built as a free public bath in 1904–1906 to relieve unsanitary slum conditions and named after Asser Levy, a prominent Jewish citizen of Dutch New Amsterdam and its English successor, New York City.

-The first recorded Jewish settler in New York was Jacob Barsimson, who arrived in August 1654 on a passport from the Dutch West India Company.
-A month later, a group of Jews came to New York, then the colony New Amsterdam, as refugees from Recife, Brazil.
-Portugal had just re-conquered Dutch Brazil (what is now known of the Brazilian State of Pernambuco) from the Netherlands, and the Sephardi Jews there promptly fled.
-Most went to Amsterdam, but 23 headed for New Amsterdam instead.
-Governor Peter Stuyvesant was at first unwilling to accept them but succumbed to pressure from the Dutch West India Company—itself pressed by Jewish stockholders—to let them remain.
-Nevertheless, he imposed numerous restrictions and taxes on his Jewish subjects.
-Eventually, many of these Jews left.
+The first recorded Jewish settler in New Amsterdam was Jacob Barsimson, who arrived in August 1654 on the Dutch West India Company ship, the Peartree (de Pereboom), on a passport from the Dutch West India Company.
+A month later, a group of Jews came to New Amsterdam as refugees from Recife, Brazil.
+Portugal had just re-conquered Dutch Brazil (what is now known of the Brazilian State of Pernambuco) from the Netherlands, and the Jews living there fled the Portuguese Inquisition.
+A court record from September 7, 1654, shows that 23 Jews arrived on the St. Catherine, and were ordered to pay their freight and debts.
+Scholars differ on the exact route they took, but the text suggests they came via Cape St. Anthony, probably in Cuba, after earlier detention in Jamaica.

+Upon the ship's arrival, Governor Peter Stuyvesant objected to their settlement, fearing their "customary usury" and that they may have been a burden, in their impoverished state.
+Jews in Amsterdam sent a petition to the Dutch West India Company, requesting permission for Jews to travel to and settle in the new colony.
+They argued that land was plentiful and adding more loyal individuals would help to facilitate the company's goal of expanding their colony.
+Stuyvesant's objections were overruled by the Company in an order issued February 15, 1655 and Jews were allowed to travel, trade and live in the colony.
+Still, numerous restrictions were imposed on them, and many left after a few years.